 My personal favourite is the Napolitan Beef Ragout – the price for the express lunch is worth it just for this!
 Generous portions aside, everything is cooked to perfection, from the firm but supple texture of the pasta to the mouthwatering flavours of the beef ragout, which is savoury with a delicious natural sweetness.
-It is obvious the meat has undergone a long and laborious cooking process, as the meat is so tender it literally melts in your mouth.
-Top it off with shredded cheese, and you’ll be guaranteed to leave the restaurant with a satisfied smile.
+It is obvious the meat has undergone a long and laborious cooking process, as it is so tender it literally melts in your mouth.
+Top it off with shredded cheese, and you’re guaranteed to leave the restaurant satisfied.

 The pasta’s hollow shape makes it ideal for soaking up the sauces.

-There’s always space for dessert, and the Warm Brioche Bread & Butter Pudding with Vanilla Ice Creamrounds off the meal on a high note.
-The pudding is actually quite light, and the mild sweetness of the vanilla lets you end the meal on a satisfying note.
+There’s always space for dessert, and the Warm Brioche Bread & Butter Pudding with Vanilla Ice Cream rounds off the meal.
+The pudding is quite light, and the mild sweetness of the vanilla lets you end the meal on a satisfying note.

 Graze Modern European Brasserie, Level 4,The Hilton Kuala Lumpur, 3 Jalan Stesen Sentral 50470 Kuala Lumpur, Malaysia